 Many of my students aren’t sure about adding this expense too early.
-Yet, there are so many tasks you do that can be delegated.
+Yet, there are so many tasks you do that can be delegated to a virtual assistant.
 This frees up your time to concentrate on money-making activities.

 • Clearly communicating your needs?